Denied entry at the airport : what to do?

 I passed through the Brunei customs with the employee, who explained my situation to the customs officer.
 I collected my bag at the airport’s carousel, and the employee said “If you wanna go back to the Philippines, you’re gonna have to buy a new plane ticket, plus an onward ticket of course…” In Manila, I had to meet up with travelers I met in Chaing Mai and in Vientiane, I didn’t really have no choice.
 I checked on the internet, and I found a cheap flight that same evening, at 11:30pm.
 Perfect!
 I also had to buy an onward ticket.
 I hate to have a set amount of time in a country, I like to wander here and there depending on my mood, but this time I had no choice.
-I was like “Let’s stay two weeks in the Philippines“.
+I was like “Let’s stay two weeks in the Philippines“, and I bought an onward ticket to Hong Kong.
 That’s why I only visited Palawan Island in the country.

 All right, since I had my new plane ticket and on onward ticket, the nice employee left.
 At 9pm, I checked my luggage, I passed through security and I peacefully waited to board to FINALLY make it to Manila.
 One hour before the takeoff, three employees of the airline company came up to me “You’re the guy who went to Manila earlier today?
 And they sent you back here?”
 “Yeah that’s me.
 Why?”
 “You’re gonna have to come back here” “Huh!?”
 “I mean… You’re gonna have to buy a new plane ticket Manila Brunei!“